 Donor Sperm Insemination in Colorado & South Dakota

-Donor sperm insemination is used for a variety of reasons.
-The most common reasons women use donor sperm are:
+Donor sperm artificial insemination is used for a variety of reasons.
+The most common reasons women choose to use a sperm donor are:

 - The male partner is sterile and can’t provide a sperm (prior vasectomy, no sperm production)

 - Single women and lesbian couples use donor sperm to help them achieve the family they desire.

 - Couples use a sperm donor to avoid passing on a genetic disease that is carried by the male partner.

 Patients who wish to use a sperm donor can either buy sperm from a sperm bank or ask a friend or relative to donate.
 Most couples/women purchase sperm from sperm banks.
 It is more expensive to bank and store sperm of a friend or family member then it is to purchase donor sperm from a sperm bank.